PacktPublishing/Building-Modern-Data-Applications-Using-the-Databricks-Lakehouse/chapter09/README.md

 You can always create a new notebook from scratch, but it's recommended to download and import the accompanying code samples:

+- `01-Hello World` - a "Hello, World!" example DAB for getting started working with DABs to deploy resources in Databricks.
 - `03-GitHub Actions/dab_deployment_workflow.yml` - a sample workflow for incorporating DABs into a CI/CD pipeline using GitHub Actions.

 ### Technical requirements